Generic Name: clofarabine (kloe-FAR-a-been)

 Use Clolar as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Clolar is usually given as an injection at your doctor's office, hospital, or clinic.
-If you will be using Clolar at home, a health care provider will teach you how to use it.
-Be sure you understand how to use Clolar.
-Follow the procedures you are taught when you use a dose.
+- Clolar is given as an injection at your doctor's office, hospital, or clinic.
 Contact your health care provider if you have any questions.

-- If you miss a dose of Clolar, contact your doctor immediately.
+- If you miss a dose of Clolar, contact your doctor to find out what to do.

 Ask your health care provider any questions you may have about how to use Clolar.